BenjaminDoran/motif-paper/sections/paper-intro.md

 In no particular order these challenges include:

-- **Robustness to noise:** As mentioned in regards to our lack of understanding of the background sequences surrounding these motifs, it is often difficult to separate the true motifs from spurious motifs that arise in the data from random chance.
+**Robustness to noise:**
+ As mentioned in regards to our lack of understanding of the background sequences surrounding these motifs, it is often difficult to separate the true motifs from spurious motifs that arise in the data from random chance.
 This also relates to the extreme difference in signal to noise ratio, trying to rind a 8-30bp motif in many sequences over 1000bp long.

-- **Ability to handle to different sized motifs:** As seen in both the combinatoric and probabilistic algorithms, we often need to decide what length of motif we would like to search for prior to starting our search.
+**Ability to handle to different sized motifs:**
+ As seen in both the combinatoric and probabilistic algorithms, we often need to decide what length of motif we would like to search for prior to starting our search.
 This is a significant issue since we usually don't know how long the motif should be.
 This requires that we run the algorithm multiple times, increasing both the runtime and the number of results we must sift through at the end.

-- **Efficiency with increasingly large sequences:** A continual issue, most motif finding algorithms grow exponentially with an increase in the length of sequences, and with increasing affordability to sequence large sections of the genome [@heather_sequence_2016] algorithmic efficiency will be a pressing challenge.
+**Efficiency with increasingly large sequences:**
+ A continual issue, most motif finding algorithms grow exponentially with an increase in the length of sequences, and with the lowering cost to sequence large sections of the genome [@heather_sequence_2016] algorithmic efficiency will be a pressing challenge.

-- **Simplicity of use:** Many motif finding algorithms possess numerous tuning parameters.
+**Simplicity of use:**
+Many motif finding algorithms possess numerous tuning parameters.
 These parameters can greatly increase effectiveness, but require an experts knowledge to actually use.
 This actually becomes a real problem in testing and comparing these algorithms [@tompa_assessing_2005; @sandve_improved_2007; @simcha_limits_2012; @hu_limitations_2005] as no individual or small team can be an expert in all of the available algorithms.
 Simplifying existing algorithms or developing a new simplified algorithm could reduce some of the uncertainty in algorithm comparisons as well as assist with motif finding in practice.

 Solutions or improvements to any of these issues would count as a success to motif discovery research.